-Housing Stabilization Supports include follow-up or post-placement supports for clients or households that are at risk of homelessness living in transitional or permanent housing units.
-Housing stabilization supports may be tied to the unit or may be portable and therefore move with the tenant.
+Housing Stabilization Supports include follow-up or pre- and post-placement supports for clients or households that are at risk of homelessness living in transitional or permanent housing units.
+Housing Stabilization Supports also include adequate and comprehensive intake and transition supports at early stages of move-in, including: creating early contact with future tenants via Peer Support and Community Health Workers and provide welcome packages and assistance.
+Housing Stabilization Supports may be tied to the unit or may be portable and therefore move with the tenant.